codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

   <a href="/resources/images/visual-studio-on-ipad-code-file.png" target="_blank" rel="noopener noreferrer"><img src="/resources/images/visual-studio-on-ipad-code-file.thumbnail.png" loading="lazy" alt="Code file in Visual Studio Code on iPad" title="Code file in Visual Studio Code on iPad" /></a>
 </div>

+Note that we can even use the integrated terminal via the browser instance.

 ## Daemonizing the server
 Currently we need to manually start the server every time we reboot our server.
 Instead of this, we'd like the `code-server` to be managed as a system service.

 We'll do this by:

-- Start `code-server` with a fixed password
+- Starting `code-server` with a fixed password.
-- Setting up a script to start `code-server` in a `screen` instance
+- Setting up a script to start `code-server` in a `screen` instance.
-- Letting `systemd` manage the start/stop of the service
+- Letting `systemd` manage the start/stop of the service.

 **Passphrase**